 Models and Data Risk.
-The composition of the Fund's portfolio is heavily dependent on proprietary investment models as well as information and data supplied by third parties ("Models and Data").
-When Models and Data prove to be incorrect or incomplete, any decisions made in reliance thereon may lead to the inclusion or exclusion of securities from the Fund's portfolio that would have been excluded or included had the Models and Data been correct and complete.
+The composition of the Fund's (and Subsidiary's) portfolio is heavily dependent on proprietary investment models as well as information and data supplied by third parties ("Models and Data").
+When Models and Data prove to be incorrect or incomplete, any decisions made in reliance thereon may lead to the inclusion or exclusion of securities from the Fund's (or Subsidiary's) portfolio that would have been excluded or included had the Models and Data been correct and complete.